Australia Invoice Finance

 An invoice discounting facility without disclosure to the debtor will grant the seller of the receivables full confidentiality, and therefore avoid reputational hazards.
 Most invoice discounting is without recourse to the seller so as to ensure de-recognition of the receivables from the seller’s balance sheet (so-called “true sale”) but recourse is normally retained for commercial dispute e.g. where the buyer refuses to pay because the goods or service are defective.
 Read more about invoice discounting here.

-Get in touch with our AU Invoice Finance team
+Get in touch with our Australian Invoice Finance team